juju/juju/README.md

     snap install go --classic

+Note: Check the version of Ubuntu you are using.
+If it is 16.04 LTS, the snap installation gets 1.6 golang version.
+      But juju build needs "context" package which is available only from 1.7 golang version.

 You can read about the "classic" confinement policy [here](https://insights.ubuntu.com/2017/01/09/how-to-snap-introducing-classic-confinement/)

 If you want to use `apt`, then you can add the [juju-golang PPA](https://launchpad.net/~juju/+archive/ubuntu/golang) and then run the following